 In [2] the author presents an elegant GADT based zipper library that is able to traverse across heterogeneous data types, and requires no boilerplate to use.
 However we believe that it is not a practically useful library without some additional boilerplate being written; the implementation requires that at all use sites a lot of type information is available to allow up/left/right movements, and down movements require the precise type of what is being moved into to be available.
-In an application that is interactively allowing a user to update the cursor's position, it would require a complicated existential context with type classes or type witnesses being present, to allow these movements, but have also provided the additional boilerplate needed to recover the generic movements that can move a cursor without any additional type constraints being present.
+In an application that is interactively allowing a user to update the cursor's position, it would require a complicated existential context with type classes or type witnesses being present, to allow these movements to happen.
+With our library, we provide both the type specific movements, but have also provided the additional boilerplate needed to recover the generic movements that can move a cursor without any additional type constraints being present.